jariarkko/arch-model-t/study.md

 # Areas requiring more study {#studysect}

-In addition to the guidelines in ({{guidelinessect}}), we suggest there may be value in further study on the topics below, with the goal of producing more concrete guidelines.
+There may be value in further study on the topics below, with the goal of producing new tools to counter attacks and provide additional guidance for protocol designers.

+1. Update the BCP for threat models and security considerations It may be time for the IETF to extend {{RFC3552}} to cover additional issues.
+See also I-D.arkko-farrell-arch-model-t-3552-additions.

+1. Update the BCP about pervasive monitoring
+It may be time for the IETF to extend {{RFC7258}} to cover additional issues.
+See also I-D.arkko-farrell-arch-model-t-7258-additions.

+1. Develop a BCP for privacy considerations:
+It may be time for the IETF to develop a BCP for privacy considerations, possibly starting from {{RFC6973}}.

 1. Isolation:
 Sophisticated users can sometimes deal with adversarial behaviours in